With the festive season fast approaching, I have updated my Montessori-friendly gift guide. I hope you find it useful!

 Magnetic fishing game.
 A lovely game which encourages coordination and fine motor skills.
 We have a cheap one my mum bought for Frida but I’ve linked to a similar one and there’s another here.

 Animal dominoes.
 Animal matching, plus putting things in and taking them out of their box.
 What’s not to love?!

 Paint.
-I especially like these GALT squeeze and brush paint pens, although those looking for something more natural might prefer finger paints like these natural ones.
+I especially like these GALT squeeze and brush paint pens for young toddlers, although those looking for something more natural might prefer finger paints like these natural ones.

-Coloured pencils.
-These would be great for little hands.
-IKEA do brilliant cheap, chubby ones too – pick some up if you are making a trip!
+Colouring pencils..
+We adore Lyra pencils – their quality is second to none.
+For a cheaper option IKEA do great cheap, chubby ones too – pick some up if you are making a trip!

 Colour paddles.
 Great for all ages, to use as a sensory item through to learning about colour mixing.

 Cleaning set.
 A set which children can use to really clean alongside their parents

 Clothes pegs.
 A slightly odd gift idea perhaps, but children love clothes pegs!
 If you want to push the boat out Grimms do beautiful ones.
 Frida also loves using her own clothes horse.

 Apron.
 A lovely idea for little ones who enjoy baking (this might be better for older toddlers as infants will probably find it easier to use a full-sleeve bib or art coverall).